$\alpha$-nucleus optical potentials from chiral effective field theory $NN$ interactions: Optical potentials

 \subsection{Real part: double-folding formalism}

 The real part of the potential simulating the interaction between two nuclei can be obtained through a double-folding procedure~\cite{Satc79Folding,Bran97heavyion}.
 In this formalism, the nuclear part of the potential between nucleus 1---of atomic and mass numbers $Z_1$ and $A_1$---and nucleus 2---of atomic and mass numbers $Z_2$ and $A_2$---can be constructed from a $NN$ interaction $v$ by folding it over the nucleonic densities ($\rho_1$ and $\rho_2$, respectively).
-In this section, we briefly present the formalism for the double-folding potentials that follows Refs.~\cite{Furu12OpPot,Dura17DFP}.
+For this, we follow the formalism of Refs.~\cite{Furu12OpPot,Dura17DFP}.
 The resulting antisymmetrized potential V$_\text{F}$ is the sum of a direct (D) and an exchange (Ex) contributions: $V_\text{F}=V_\text{D}+V_\text{Ex}$.
 The direct part is the average of the $NN$ interaction over both nucleonic densities and reads

 where ${\bf r}$ is the relative coordinate between the centers of mass of the nuclei, ${\bf r}_{1}$ and ${\bf r}_{2}$ are the inner coordinates of nucleus 1 and 2, respectively; ${\bf s}={\bf r}-{\bf r}_1+{\bf r}_2$ is the relative coordinate between any given pair of points in the projectile and target, and $\rho_{1,2}^{i}$ (with $i=n,p$) are the neutron and proton density distributions.